ltfschoen/AIND-Recognizer/README.md

 - [hmmlearn](http://hmmlearn.readthedocs.io/en/latest/)

 Notes:
 1. It is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python and load the environment included in the "Your conda env for AI ND" lesson.
 2. The most recent development version of hmmlearn, 0.2.1, contains a bugfix related to the log function, which is used in this project.
 In order to install this version of hmmearn, install it directly from its repo with the following command from within your activated Anaconda environment:
 ```sh
 pip install git+https://github.com/hmmlearn/hmmlearn.git
 ```

 ### Code

-A template notebook is provided as `asl_recognizer.ipynb`.
-The notebook is a combination tutorial and submission document.
-Some of the codebase and some of your implementation will be external to the notebook.
+Template notebook provided is `asl_recognizer.ipynb`  (combined tutorial/submission doc) Some of the codebase and some of your implementation will be external to the notebook.
 For submission, complete the **Submission** sections of each part.
 This will include running your implementations in code notebook cells, answering analysis questions, and passing provided unit tests provided in the codebase and called out in the notebook.

 ### Run

-In a terminal or command window, navigate to the top-level project directory `AIND_recognizer/` (that contains this README) and run one of the following command:

-`jupyter notebook asl_recognizer.ipynb`

-This will open the Jupyter Notebook software and notebook in your browser.
-Follow the instructions in the notebook for completing the project.
+* Go to project directory `cd AIND_recognizer/` and run `jupyter notebook asl_recognizer.ipynb` to open the Jupyter Notebook in browser.
+* Follow the instructions in notebook to complete the project.

 ### Additional Information